UNISA

 Unisa Reports Strong Performance a Year After Administration Attempt Blocked

 The University of South Africa (Unisa) says its academic and institutional performance has continued to improve a year after a failed attempt to place the institution under administration.
-Monday, 27 October 2025, marked just over a year since the North Gauteng High Court in Pretoria stopped the then Minister of Higher Education, Science and Innovation… Continue reading Unisa Reports Strong Performance a Year After Administration Attempt Blocked
+Monday, 27 October 2025, marked just over a year since the North Gauteng High Court in Pretoria stopped the then Minister of Higher Education, Science and Innovation from placing Unisa under administration.
+The court ruling followed an urgent application by the university’s Council and Management, which argued that the minister’s move was…

 UNISA Appoints Professor Moloko Sepota as University Registrar

 The University of South Africa (Unisa) has officially appointed academic administrator, Professor Moloko Sepota, as its new University Registrar, effective 1 October 2025.
 The appointment marks a significant milestone for the institution as it continues to strengthen its leadership and administrative capacity.
-In a statement released this week, Unisa praised Professor Sepota’s leadership during his… Continue reading UNISA Appoints Professor Moloko Sepota as University Registrar
+In a statement released this week, Unisa praised Professor Sepota’s leadership during his tenure as Acting Registrar since June 2023, noting that his contribution has brought “much-needed stability” to one of the university’s most crucial portfolios.
+“During this…

 Groundbreaking Milestone as Unisa Exceeds 100 Patents Granted